robrosinc/REALTIME_SAM2/README.md

 We have enabled real-time addition of multiple objects.

-April 07 2025 / reset button has been added, code cleanup, comments translated
+April 07 2025 / reset button has been added, code cleanup, comments translated April 17 2025 / preapring for modification (tracking with output_dict_per_obj to improve memory)